 biography

-Sharnic holds a Ph.D. in Applied Psychology with a concentration in Economics from New York University (NYU), where he also earned his MPhil in Applied Psychology.
-He has a B.S. in Economics from Shiv Nadar University in India and a Master's in Education and International Development from University College London (UCL).
-Prior to his doctoral studies, he was a research associate at J-PAL South Asia.
-He has held consulting roles with prominent organisations such as the World Bank, where he conducted primary research in the measurement of COVID-related learning losses and impacts on human capital; the Jacobs Foundation, J-PAL South Asia, and the International Institute of Impact Evaluation (3ie), providing expertise on various education research studies.
+Sharnic holds a PhD and an MPhil in Applied Psychology with a concentration in Economics from New York University (NYU), a BS in Economics from Shiv Nadar University, and a Master's from University College London (UCL).
+Before his doctoral studies, he was a Research Associate at J-PAL South Asia.
+He has consulted for organizations such as the World Bank, the Jacobs Foundation, J-PAL South Asia, and the International Institute of Impact Evaluation (3ie), contributing to research on education systems, learning losses, and behavioral responses to information.